wpq0/wpq0.github.io/cv.md

 - ISO-8601 and dealing with time-zone bugs

 ### Legoland
+CMS and site for legoland parks around the world

+**Things I've learned:**

 - EPiServer CMS 6
 - Typescript and type definition declaration with t4 text template